Coming in 2020

 305 years later, 665 Post Bellum: (2730 by the old calendar)

-The dog jumped onto the bench, grabbed the food sack from the table, and fled toward the front door.
+The dog jumped onto the bench, grabbed the food sack, and fled toward the front door.

-Rushing into the living room, I noticed the door gaping open, the room empty.
-I slapped a hand on my thigh.
+Rushing into the empty living room, I noticed the door gaping open.
+I slapped my thigh.
 “Come back here!”

 I bolted to the exit in time to see the dog sprint along the dirt road between the other crumbling shacks.
-Panting and running my fingers through my cinnamon hair, I slumped against the flimsy doorframe.
+Whimpering, I ran my fingers through my cinnamon hair and slumped against the flimsy doorframe.

-That sack held all our remaining food.
-Abem Dinkun, what are we going to eat tonight?
+That sack held all our extra food.
+Abem Dinkun, what will we eat tonight?

 Chara dashed from the only bedroom and skidded to a stop in the living room.
 “Electra, what happened?”

-I glanced at her, reached for the front door, and closed it.
+I glanced at her, reached for the front door, and slammed it.
 “Did you just return from work?”

 “A few minutes ago.
 Why?”

 I stomped forward and pointed at the door.
 “Abem Dinkun, you left it open.”
 Folding my arms, I tapped a foot on the floor.
 “You know there’s been a dog roaming the streets stealing food.
 You’re the only adult left in this family.”
 I slapped my thighs and leaned forward.
-“Can’t you take responsibility?”
+“Can’t you take responsibility for anything?”

-Chara backed up, clasped her hands, and whisked them to her chest.
+Chara backed up, clasped her hands, and pressed them against her chest.
 “I didn’t do it!
 I know I closed the door behind me!”

 I managed to resist a shudder.
 I’m so tired of watching her back.
 “Sometimes, I think I should have been the older sister.”

 “Well ….”
-Chara looked at her hands as she lowered them.
-She glanced from side to side.
+Chara glanced from side to side as she lowered her hands.
 “You’re almost an adult.
-You can gladly take over on your eighteenth birthday.”
+I’ll gladly let you take over on your eighteenth birthday.”

-I pulled up the torn hem of my dirty, brown skirt and wiped my hands on its cotton fibers.
+I raised the torn hem of my dirty, brown skirt and wiped my hands on its cotton fibers.
 She’s so irresponsible.
 Talking to her is like talking to that thieving dog.
 I stormed toward the kitchen.
 “I’ve already taken charge.”

 “Electra?” another voice called.

-I jerked around to discover Meri Diana standing in the bedroom doorway, blond head bowed and hands clasped in the folds of her ragged dress.
+I jerked around to discover Meri Diana standing in the bedroom doorway.
+Her blond head bowed as she clasped her hands in the folds of her ragged dress.

 “I left the door open.”